-Due to its long lasting popularity, the NATO motto will also feature in the new NATO Headquarters, though its exact location and design are still under discussion.
+Due to its long lasting popularity, the NATO motto also features in the new NATO Headquarters, on the wall of the Council room.

 Addendum: Since NATO’s move to Brussels, the former headquarters in Paris have been occupied by Paris IX Dauphine University.
 Far from being removed, Cato’s words continue to bridge time, space and people.
 The Latin motto remains intact in its original location in the building, serving as a reminder to students about the importance of consultation in an academic environment.
 Indeed, Cato’s words resonate so strongly that the University also adopted them for its own motto.

 Special thanks to M. Bertrand Desprez for providing the photograph of the motto at Porte Dauphine University.